 “Basketball and strength conditioning is not just weights and a court—boxing is a great off-season workout for NBA players,” Felipe Eichenberger, the head strength and conditioning coach for the Denver Nuggets, tells Men’s Fitness.
-“It has the cardio aspect, and you’re moving in all directions and using a lot of footwork in the training.
+“It has the cardio aspect, and you’re moving in all directions and using a lot of footwork in training.
 All the handwork, footwork, and directional movement can transfer to basketball.”

 Boxing training can help boost players’ mental agility, hand-eye coordination, and (of course) help sculpt musculature, too.
 “Boxing is the only sport where you have to stay on your feet the whole time to be successful,” Eric Kelly, a former amateur national champion and trainer “It requires [working] every muscle in the body.”

 One of my favorite basketball players, John Wall, uses intense boxing training to help him prepare for a long hard NBA season.
 Damian Lillard and Carmelo Anthony also use boxing for mental agility, hand-eye coordination, and (of course) help sculpt musculature, too.
-NBA players inspired me to continue using boxing as my go to for conditioning.
+NBA players inspired me to continue using boxing as my go-to for conditioning.

 Me after my first boxing workout.